luisamariariverarivera/Rwanda_Aging_Public/README.md

 **Data Availability:**
 Raw data are not available due to restrictions in our consent form.
 Data for the purposes of reproduction only is available by request to luisa.maria.rivera@gmail.com.

-Our DNA methyltion preprocessing pipeline and cell-type deconvolution is not presented here but is available upon request.
+Our DNA methylation preprocessing pipeline and cell-type deconvolution is not presented here but is available upon request.

 Epigenetic age estimates were generated using the Biolearn tool from the Biomarkers of Aging consortium available at: https://bio-learn.github.io/.